onlyuser/NatLang/README.md

 Path #2: {V   N Aux Adj}
 </pre>

-TODO: Additional analyses passes are applied to the generated trees for further processing.
+TODO: Additional analyses passes can be applied to the generated trees for further processing.

 A Motivating Example
 --------------------